 Student Safe Space

-The purpose of Cleveland State University’s Student Safe Space Program is to create visible peer support and awareness of, for, and among gay, lesbian, bisexual, transgender and questioning (GLBTQ) students.
+The purpose of Cleveland State University’s Student Safe Space Program is to create visible peer support and awareness of, for, and among gay, lesbian, bisexual, transgender and questioning (LGBTQ) students.

-The Student Safe Space program provides for easy recognition of individuals who are supporters of GLBTQ students and who can help give some information and resources, but who can also direct students to GLBT Student Services within the Office of Diversity and Multicultural Affairs.
-The Student Safe Space symbol is a message to GLBTQ students that a Cleveland State University student is committed to increasing their knowledge of and sensitivity to GLBTQ issues.
+The Student Safe Space program provides for easy recognition of individuals who are supporters of LGBTQ students and who can help give some information and resources, but who can also direct students to LGBTQ Student Services within the Office of Inclusion and Multicultural Engagement.
+The Student Safe Space symbol is a message to LGBTQ students that a Cleveland State University student is committed to increasing their knowledge of and sensitivity to LGBTQ issues.

 Why is there a need for Student Safe Space?

-To join the Safe Space Program, contact the GLBT Student Services Coordinator at 216.687.9265.
+To join the Safe Space Program, contact the Office of Inclusion and Multicultural Engagement 216.687.9335.